英語訳

 【Lower Section】

-Answer: These are only defiled.
+Answer: These are exclusively contaminated.

 【Left Page】